mdinata/micropython/README.md

 This repository contains the wrapper for interacting with GPIO pin, sensor and displays.

 ## Prerequisite
-For LCD wrapper, the LCD1602 driver source is located at https://github.com/dhylands/python_lcd.
+For LCD, the LCD1602 driver source is located at https://github.com/dhylands/python_lcd.
 Clone this repository first then copy these files to your ESP8266 board using adafruit-ampy or webrepl:
 ```
 sudo ampy -b 115200 -p /dev/ttyUSB0 put esp8266_i2c_lcd.py
 sudo ampy -b 115200 -p /dev/ttyUSB0 put lcd_api.py
 ```
 Connect your LCD1602<br >
+--------------------<br >
 SCL --> D1 (GPIO5)<br >
 SDA --> D2 (GPIO4)<br >
 VCC --> 5v <br >